mlux86/acdc/README.md

 species in a given sample.
 It automatically detects the number of clusters/species and provides confidence information.

+Please read the [publication at BMC Bioinformatics](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1397-7) for details.

 ## Requirements

 * C++11 compatible compiler